An Introduction to Early Years

 Both programmes have seen outstanding results, particularly when supported by parents listening to their children read daily at home.

-If you would like to know any more about our curriculum please contact the Head of School, Mrs Jan Boyton, through the school office.
+If you would like to know any more about our curriculum please contact the Head of School, Mrs Natasha Brock, through the school office.